|

 The series of working papers contains recent advances on some aspects of decision theory, especially axiomatic foundations of decisions under risk and ambiguity.
 These papers study risk aversion, ambiguity aversion, stochastic dominance, cumulative prospect theory, rank-dependent utility theory, disappointment theory, and other decision-theoretic concepts and models.
 A brief description of each working paper is provided below to explain its main results and the logical structure across papers. | |||

-WP07 |
+| WP07 |

-Disappointment concordance and duet expectiles
+Disappointment aversion and expectiles

-(by Fabio Bellini, Tiantian Mao, Ruodu Wang, Qinyu Wu) | ||
+(by Fabio Bellini, Fabio Maccheroni, Tiantian Mao, Ruodu Wang, Qinyu Wu) | ||

-WP06 |
+| WP06 |

 Risk aversion and insurance propensity